This live session took place on June 13th, 2019

 There are many types of IDNs, from major powerhouses within local markets to Academic medical centers, payer/provider networks and other unique arrangements.

-Specifically, this webinar seeks to cover:
+Specifically, this webinar covered:

 - What CINs are